Application FAQs

 Q: If I choose a major in the M.E.T.
 Program am I required to submit a supplemental application?

 A: Students who select a major in the M.E.T.
 Program as their primary major will receive instructions for supplemental information.
-Students who selected an M.E.T. major as an alternate major will not be asked for supplemental information.
+Students may not select M.E.T. as an alternate major.

 - Transfer admissions policies and application processingadd